Careful Preparations for In-Person Learning

 Will students have access to the Elon Law Library and commons area between classes?

 Yes.
 The seating in the library and the Cemala Foundation Commons is reduced to allow for social distancing.

-Will 3Ls have access to the Elon Law Library and other school facilities for bar prep?
+Do Class of 2020 graduates have access to the Elon Law Library and other school facilities for bar prep?

 What is my personal responsibility while at Elon Law’s facilities?

 As a matter of professional responsibility and obligation to themselves and others in the community, students, faculty and staff will be expected to abide by all safety and health protocols adopted by Elon University and Elon Law.
 This includes wearing a face mask in all law school facilities, maintaining appropriate social distancing, and following protocols with regard to personal hygiene.
 These expected practices are detailed here.